For this tutorial we do not offer a free download of the pattern.

 Attach the strap to the rectangular loops with rivets.

-To make the lace: cut two strips of leather, each 2 cm wide and 50 cm long.
-Join the two strips together widthwise and sew them together.
+To make the lace: cut 2 strips of leather 2 cm wide and 50 cm long.
+Join the 2 strips along their width and sew them together.

 ![]() |